 Diesel particulate filters – more commonly known as DPF’s – have been fitted to modern diesel vehicles since approximately 2008.
 Their purpose is to reduce soot particulates and to predominately meet stricter emission levels.
 Whilst they do a good job, problems can occur causing them to block prematurely.
 When this happens, you will usually get a warning light on the dash signalling a problem either by a DPF light and / or an engine management warning light.

-The key to DPF diagnostics is accurately diagnosing the DPF problem and any underlying faults that have caused the problem.
+The key to successful DPF repair is accurately diagnosing the DPF problem and any underlying faults that have caused the problem.
 We will advise you of the reason for your DPF problem, fix it and then give you some honest advice on how to get the best out of your DPF equipped vehicle.
 We carry a vast range of diagnostic tools – many at dealer level – and have a wealth of DPF experience.

 Our 3 Stage DPF Cleaning Process

 We carry out an in depth analysis of engine management, DPF values and general health and function of the engine before initiating a DPF clean.
 It is critical the key components and sensors are functioning correctly.
 Where necessary, further investigation is carried out to ensure a successful clean.

 We access the DPF and carry out an intensive deep cleanse of the DPF unit.
 Using our specialist cleaning system, a carbon cleaning solution is injected into the pre DPF pressure line and a soak period is initiated.
 The engine is then run at a fast idle allowing the fluid to clean the carbon content in the DPF.
 This is then followed by a further injection of a cleaning flush solution during an engine fast idle cycle and we carry out the flushing process twice.